sageseid/iOS-Developer-Portfolio/README.md

 # Noel obaseki
 # Mobile-Developer-Portfolio
 ### 👋 Hi!
 My Name is Noel Obaseki, I'm a self-taught iOS & Android Developer.
-Here's a bit of what I've worked on.
+Here's a little bit of what I've worked on.

 ## BackDrop